nethoncho/sails-oracledb-sp-example/README.md

 # sails-oracledb-sp-example

+## About
-Example sails project using oracledb stored procedures
+Example sails project using the [sails-oracledb-sp](https://github.com/Buto/sails-oracledb-sp) adapter

+The current version exposes the Oracle HR Employee table via a REST API Future versions will include a working web UI

 ## Installation